mobizt/FirebaseClient/README.md

 #### Service Account Permissions

-A `Firebase Admin SDK Service Account` is created automatically when you create a Firebase project or add Firebase to a Google Cloud project and it is used to communicate with Firebase.

-When you use this `Service Account` to access the `Google Cloud services` e.g. `Google Cloud Storage`, `Google Cloud Functions` and some features of `Google Cloud Firestore` that perform some sensitive tasks, you have to add the `Basic roles`.
+When you want to use the `Firebase Admin SDK Service Account` to access the `Google Cloud services` e.g. `Google Cloud Storage`, `Google Cloud Functions` and some features of `Google Cloud Firestore` that perform some sensitive tasks, you have to add some permissive roles.

 The `Basic roles` are highly permissive roles that used to grant principals broad access to Google Cloud resources.

-The `Basic roles` e.g. `Owner` and `Editor` are required for `Firebase Admin SDK Service Account`.
+The `Basic roles` e.g. `Owner` and `Editor` will be added for this reason.
+The `Owner` role is already covered the `Editor` role, then you can add only `Owner` role.

 To add the Basic's `Owner` and `Editor` roles, go to the [Identity and Access Management console](https://console.cloud.google.com/iam-admin).